|Years||1989 World Junior Championships (4- 5th)

 Claire first got in a rowing boat at the tender age of 8 because her dad’s veteran four at Royal Chester RC needed a cox.
 “There was a regatta coming up and they wanted to go training one evening but they didn’t have a cox so he asked my sister.
 She was 10 and she said, ‘No’,” she explains.
 “And I can remember him then saying to me, ‘Claire, sit on the floor and pretend you’re in a boat.
 Now, you’re going to have two strings, one here and one here, and if you pull this one the boat will go this way and if you pull that one it’ll go that way.
 Now, get in the car.’
 And that was it, I was in a boat!”

-“I had fear whatsoever,” she continues, “Helped by the fact that I loved swimming, but I couldn’t see a thing around these men so I crashed pretty much every outing, I think, and I know we crashed in the first two or three races I, but I persevered.”
-She must have been a quick learner because her dad remembers one outing not much later when she shouted at the bow man, “When I say take one stroke bow, I mean one stroke!”
+“I had fear whatsoever, helped by the fact that I loved swimming,” she continues, “But I couldn’t see a thing around the men so I crashed pretty much every outing, I think, and I know we crashed in the first two or three races, but I persevered.”
+She must have been a quick learner because her dad remembers one outing not much later when she shouted at the bow man, “When I say take one stroke bow, I mean ONE stroke!”
 “I was nothing if not a bossy child!,” she laughs.

 Junior international career